aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getConvertDateTimeData() {#getConvertDateTimeData--}

+<b>@deprecated.</b> Please use the 'convertDateTimeData' property instead.
 Gets or sets a value that indicates whether the string in text file is converted to date data.

 ```javascript
 getConvertDateTimeData() : boolean;